carnotresearch/cr-sparse/_sources/benchmarks/omp.rst.txt

   in both CPU and GPU architectures
 * Current implementation seems to be slower on GPU vs CPU with JIT.
 * GPU speed gain over CPU (with JIT on) is relatively meager.
-  On Tensorflow, people regularly report 30x improvements betweeen CPU to GPU for neural networks implemented using Keras.
+  On TensorFlow, people regularly report 30x improvements between CPU to GPU for neural networks implemented using Keras.